hrushikeshrv/chessengine/README.md

 # Chess Engine
-My attempt at trying to figure how to write a chess engine from scratch.
+A chess engine written in Python with no dependencies.

 ## Features
 - Internal bitboard representation